LasyWorks/.github/profile/README.md

-# LazyWorks
+# LasyWorks

-LazyWorks is a technology driven organization focused on building efficient software solutions with minimal friction and maximum impact.
+LasyWorks is a technology driven organization focused on building efficient software solutions with minimal friction and maximum impact.

 We value smart automation, clean systems, and results over noise.